pbv-public/firestore-orm/README.md

 * Field names are serialized and stored in the database.
   Avoid having fields with long verbose names, specially for nested ones.
 * If you change the db schema, existing data isn't changed.
-  That includes rows with now missing field names.
+  That includes docs with now missing field names.
 [Schema Enforcement](#schema-enforcement)

 Fields can be configured to be optional, immutable and/or have default values:
  * `optional()` - unless a field is marked as optional, a value must be provided (i.e., it cannot be omitted or set to `undefined`)
- * `readOnly()` - if a field is marked as read only, it cannot be changed once the row has been created
+ * `readOnly()` - if a field is marked as read only, it cannot be changed once the doc has been created
  * `default()` - the default value for a field
     * This value gets deep copied so you can safely use non-primitive type like an object as a default value.
     * The default value is assigned to a field when:
-       * A row is created and no value is specified for the value.
+       * A doc is created and no value is specified for the value.
-       * A row is fetched and is is missing the specified field _AND_ the field is required.
+       * A doc is fetched and is is missing the specified field _AND_ the field is required.
     * The default value is _not_ assigned to an optional field that is missing when it is fetched from the database.